frederic-perez/AmE-dictionary/data/idioms.md

 __shoot your mouth off__ To boast or talk too much, to tell secrets.
 __shoot yourself in the foot__ To do or say something that causes problems for you.
 __short of (something)__ _Anything short of that._
+__short-order cook__ A restaurant worker whose job is to cook food that can be prepared quickly. _She worked as a short-order cook._ :es: cocinero de comida rápida
 __shortly after__ Soon after. _Shortly after she hung up, the phone rang again._
 __shot in the arm__ :two::hammer:
 __shot in the dark__ An attempt to guess something when you have no information or knowledge about it.